melrefaiy2018/publication-scripts/README.md

 ## Goal

 The main goal of this repository is to improve clarity, reproducibility, and long term organization of my research code.
 It provides a single place where all computational work for each paper can be maintained and referenced as the research evolves.

+## License & citation
+- License: MIT (see `LICENSE`).
+- If you reuse or extend the supplied simulation/analysis scripts, please cite the relevant paper(s) where they were used. check each project folder's README for citation details.